wazo-platform/wazo-platform.org/content/uc-doc/administration/cli_tools/index.md

 wazo-dist is the wazo repository sources manager.
 It is used to switch between distributions (production, development, release candidate, archived version).
 Example use cases :

-- switch to production repository : `wazo-dist -m pelican-buster`
+- switch to production repository : `wazo-dist -m pelican-bullseye`
-- switch to development repository : `wazo-dist -m wazo-dev-buster`
+- switch to development repository : `wazo-dist -m wazo-dev-bullseye`
-- switch to release candidate repository : `wazo-dist -m wazo-rc-buster`
+- switch to release candidate repository : `wazo-dist -m wazo-rc-bullseye`
 - switch to an archived version's repository: `wazo-dist -a wazo-18.02`

 ### wazo-dist-upgrade

-`wazo-dist-upgrade` is used to upgrade Wazo when a major Debian upgrade is required, e.g. upgrading from Wazo Platform 19.12 (Debian Stretch) to Wazo Platform 19.13 (Debian Buster).
+`wazo-dist-upgrade` is used to upgrade Wazo when a major Debian upgrade is required, e.g. upgrading from Wazo Platform 23.05 (Debian Buster) to Wazo Platform 23.06 (Debian Bullseye).
 `wazo-dist-upgrade` can only be used when a Debian upgrade is required.
-Usually, upgrades are done with `wazo-upgrade`.
+Standard upgrades are done with `wazo-upgrade`.

 ### wazo-reset {#wazo-reset}